 The TSRequest structure is the top-most structure used by the CredSSP client and CredSSP server.
-It contains the SPNEGO messages between the client and server, and either the public key authentication messages that are used to bind to the TLS session or the client credentials that are delegated to the server.
+It contains the SPNEGO tokens or Kerberos/NTLM messages that are passed between the client and server, and either the public key authentication messages that are used to bind to the TLS session or the client credentials that are delegated to the server.
 The TSRequest message is always sent over the TLS-encrypted channel between the client and server in a CredSSP Protocol exchange (see step 1 in section 3.1.5).

 '''

 TSRequest ::= SEQUENCE {

 version [0] INTEGER,

 negoTokens [1] NegoData OPTIONAL,

 authInfo [2] OCTET STRING OPTIONAL,

-pubKeyAuth [3] OCTET STRING OPTIONAL
+pubKeyAuth [3] OCTET STRING OPTIONAL,

+errorCode [4] INTEGER OPTIONAL

 }

 '''

 version: This field specifies the supported version of the CredSSP Protocol.
-This field MUST be 2.
-If the version is greater than 2, a version 2 client or server treats its peer as one that is compatible with version 2 of the CredSSP Protocol.
+Valid values for this field are 2 and $3. \le 8$ If the version received is greater than the implementation understands, treat the peer as one that is compatible with the version of the CredSSP Protocol that the implementation understands.

-negoTokens: A NegoData structure, as defined in section 2.2.1.1, that contains the SPNEGO messages that are passed between the client and server.
+negoTokens: A NegoData structure, as defined in section 2.2.1.1, that contains the SPNEGO tokens or Kerberos/NTLM messages that are passed between the client and server.